-* The North Carolina Council of Chapters (NCCOC) provides programmatic guidance and oversight for the 15 state chapters that serve over 1500 members in 100 counties.
+* The North Carolina Council of Chapters (NCCOC) provides programmatic guidance and oversight for the 15 state chapters that serve 1400 members in 100 counties.
 As one of 35 state councils that support the goals of the Military Officers Association of America, we are serving the needs of military members in our state.

 * Open MOAA's web site here.

 * The MOAA Newsletter now provides links to The Affiliate, formerly a monthly newsletter for Council Chapter leaders.
 Click here to open the MOAA Newsletter with links to archived issues of The Affiliate.

 Whether you are already participating in MOAA National, becoming part of one of our North Carolina Chapters will guarantee your access to the many valuable resources of the NCCOC.

 The role of the North Carolina Council of Chapters (NCCOC) is to:

 Further the legislative and other objectives of MOAA.

 Foster fraternal relationships among retired, active, and former officers of the uniformed services and their National Guard or reserve components.

 Protect the rights and interest of retired, active, reserve, and National Guard personnel of the uniformed services and their dependents and survivors